ianfengfb/date_time_API/README.md

 ```
 open localhost:8000

-(I have created a visilized page to make it easy to call the 3 APIs)
+(I have created a visualized page to make it easy to call the 3 APIs)

 ## File structure
 ### API routes and controller